 Are you living paycheck to paycheck?

 One of the first steps for individuals to take is not opening accounts or starting savings, but analysing where they are right now financially.
 For some people, earning enough money to pay the bills each month is the focus.
 For others, there are plenty of funds coming in but just as many, or more, going out.
-In both situations, it is important to step back and start considering how you can avoid living from one paycheck to the next.
+It is important to step back in both situations and start considering how you can avoid living from one paycheck to the next.

 – Estimate your monthly debts and expenses